 One of the issues when returning to traditional solutions, is that those solutions were designed and put in place to solve traditional problems — problems belonging to a past era.
-It means that when we take traditional methods to handle contemporary problems we won’t be sure in reaching the goals we’ve set before us.
+It means that when we use traditional methods and techniques to handle contemporary problems we won’t be sure in reaching the goals we’ve set before us.

 We might fail, because the health issues we see today are often not the same as those in the past.
 That said, they may be the same, but the person dealing with them now, is situated in quite a different historical, cultural, social, economical, and physical environment and context.

 To take an example: we might seriously question if we can apply the same techniques and methods on both a traditional Thai rice farmer from the 17th century and on a 21th century white-collar worker from New York city.
 These are two different types of persons, having a completely different mind-set and physical condition.
 As such, it makes sense that we need to adapt our way of therapy and healing accordingly.

 It means that the results of our Thai Massage sessions should be studied carefully.
 If necessary, we need to update our way of working in order to respond adequately to so-called “modern” illnesses.

 We should not close our eyes and keep on using old techniques and methods on new situations, just because Traditional Thai Massage “has been proven.”
 New situations may ask for a new, creative, or at least adapted approach.

 Historically seen, it seems that Thai Massage was not designed for “the feeble,” meaning it’s a rather tough and robust way of doing bodywork.
 And in the past, in Thailand — it worked just fine.
 But when we attentively follow modern-day results of our sessions we do notice a few anomalies.